MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 ---
-description: Extensions enterprise documentation for Microsoft Edge (Chromium) Extensions.
+description: Host and publish extensions in the enterprise for Microsoft Edge (Chromium).
-title: Hosting and Updating
+title: Publish and update extensions in the Microsoft Edge Add-ons store
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 02/04/2021